frankschae/academic-kickstart/content/post/bouncing_ball/index.md

 This means that if we terminate the ODE integration by an implicit event, we compute the sensitivities as follows (for simplicity we drop terms due to an explicit dependence of the loss function on the parameters or time):

-1. use an ODE solver to solve forward until the event is triggered
+1. Use an ODE solver to solve forward until the event is triggered
 $$
 u_i = \text{solve}(t_0, x_0, t^\star_1(p),  p).
 $$